dan-froe/HyperionUpdateGuide/txt/raspbian.md

 Choose Package

 You can find the latest packages on the Release page.
 You can copy the file from the "Assets" Dropdown Menu.
-The Pi 2/3/4 need an `armv7l.deb`.
+The Pi 2/3/4 needs an `armv7l.deb`.
 I will use the Alpha.7 release as an example.

 Download
 <pre><code>wget https://github.com/hyperion-project/hyperion.ng/releases/download/2.0.0-alpha.7/Hyperion-2.0.0-alpha.7-Linux-armv7l.deb</code></pre>